vsavkin/large-monorepo/README.md

 The repo has Nx, Turbo, and Lage enabled.
 They don't affect each other.
 You can remove one without affecting the other one.

-## Benchmark & Results (June 28)
+## Bencharmk & Results (Dec 04)

 `npm run benchmark` runs the benchmark.
-The following numbers produced by an M1Max MBP.
+The following numbers produced by an M1Max MBP on macOS 13 (Ventura).
 On a Windows machine all the tools will get slower, and the delta between Nx and Turbo/Lage will get bigger.

-* **average nx time is: 142.7**
+- **average lage time is: 1228.8**
-* **average turbo time is: 900.6**
+- **average turbo time is: 913.4**
-* **average lage time is: 1378.4**
+- **average nx time is: 197.3**
-* **nx is 6.31x faster than turbo**
+- **nx is 6.23x faster than lage**
-* **nx is 9.66x faster than lage**
+- **nx is 4.63x faster than turbo**

 Another performance mark that we're going to start tracking is commands run without their respective daemon.
 This would represent running the tools in an CI environment.
 These can be run with `npm run benchmark-no-daemon`

+# TODO

+#### Benchmark & Results June 28

+- average nx time is: 142.7
+- average turbo time is: 900.6
+- average lage time is: 1378.4
+- nx is 6.31x faster than turbo
+- nx is 9.66x faster than lage

+##### No daemon

-* **average nx time is: 1258.2**
+- average nx time is: 1258.2
-* **average turbo time is: 1285.6**
+- average turbo time is: 1285.6
-* **average lage time is: 1213.5**
+- average lage time is: 1213.5

-Numbers from May 31:
+#### Numbers from May 31 (M1 Pro Ventura):

-* average nx time is: 149.3
+- average nx time is: 149.3
-* average turbo time is: 907.3
+- average turbo time is: 907.3
-* average lage time is: 1084.4
+- average lage time is: 1084.4

-Numbers from May 19:
+#### Numbers from May 19:

-* average nx time is: 172.8
+- average nx time is: 172.8
-* average turbo time is: 1134.1
+- average turbo time is: 1134.1
-* average lage time is: 1109.9
+- average lage time is: 1109.9

 ### Why is Nx faster than Turbo

 Nx uses several optimizations to minimize the amount of computation required.
 For instance, it stores information about the repository on disk to be able to recompute only what is needed.
 It runs a daemon process that gets all the necessary data structures ready before the developer invokes a command.
 And the data structures are updated incrementally, usually in just a few milliseconds.

 Is Nx always faster?
 No. The performance sensitive parts of Nx are written in Rust, but it is all wrapped into a Node.js process.
 Loading Node.js takes about 70ms (on a mac), regardless of what you do.
 You build 1000 projects, takes 70ms.
 You build 1 project, it takes 70ms.
 If you have a repo with say 10 files in it, running Turbo will likely be faster because it boots faster.

 Yarn, npm, pnpm have a similar boot time to Nx, and folks don't mind.
 And, of course, it's worth asking whether a